 Bridgend

 CF35 5LJ

-Alternatively, you can email it to us at:

-review.request@ombudsman.wales
+Go to the PDF form

+Go to the PDF form in Easy Read format

+What if I need help?

+Our staff will aim to help you make your concerns known to us.
+If you need extra assistance to submit your review request we will do our best to help.
+To ask us for assistance, call us on 0300 790 0203 or write to us on ask@ombudsman.wales.

 What this policy does not cover

-We do not consider complaints about our service under this policy. you can complain here.
+We do not consider complaints about our service under this policy.
+Go to information on how to complain about the service you received from us.

 This policy also does not apply if your concern relates to a Freedom of Information or Data Protection decision.